Vincent Valdez: Early years

 Valdez was born in the South Side of San Antonio, Texas, in 1977.
 Valdez's interests in art emerged at an early age.
+He regarded himself as an outsider, and his work has been preserved since he was three.
 At age nine, he took up mural painting under the mentorship of Alex Rubio, another young San Antonio artist.
 Under Rubio's direction, Valdez worked on a series of murals; the first was located at the former site of the Esperanza Peace and Justice Center in San Antonio.
 Later, Rubio and Valdez worked side-by-side to complete murals under the auspices of the Community Cultural Arts program.

-Education
+Education and Early Work

 After graduating from Burbank High School, Valdez enrolled in art school in Florida, but shortly thereafter transferred to the Rhode Island School of Design (RISD) on a full scholarship.
 He completed his B.F.A. there in 2000.
 He had his first solo exhibition at the Guadalupe Cultural Arts Center's Theater Gallery in San Antonio in his last year at RISD.
+During Valdez's junior year at RISD, an elderly self-surrogate in his painting Remembering (1999) reflects his experience of "missing home," which contributed to his developing Chicano consciousness.
 His senior project at RISD culminated in his iconic piece Kill the Pachuco Bastard!
-2000).
-The painting depicts the 1943 Zoot Suit riots and was acquired by entertainer and arts collector and advocate Cheech Marin.
-The piece was exhibited as part of Cheech's Chicano Visions: American Painters on the Verge, which traveled to numerous venues including San Antonio Museum of Art, the National Hispanic Cultural Center in Albuquerque, the Indiana State Museum, Museum of Contemporary Art, La Jolla, and the De Young Museum in San Francisco.
+(2000), which was influenced by the beginning of the film American Me (1992, dir.
+Edward James Olmos).
+The painting depicts the 1943 Zoot Suit riots, when sailors, servicemen, and other authorities in Los Angeles attacked Mexican Americans and tore off their Zoot Suits.Acquired by entertainer and arts collector and advocate Cheech Marin, the piece was exhibited as part of Cheech's Chicano Visions: American Painters on the Verge, which traveled to twelve venues from 2001 to 2007, including San Antonio Museum of Art (SAMA), the National Hispanic Cultural Center in Albuquerque, the Indiana State Museum, Museum of Contemporary Art, La Jolla, and the De Young Museum in San Francisco.
+In a review of the SAMA exhibition, it was deemed "the show's edgiest work," one in which "rapacious sailors... violate every Chicano body and cultural emblem with unremitting barbarity.
+The painting is remarkable for: the dynamic expressiveness and superb characterizations of its varied protagonists, the lurid lighting effects, the complex space (including a tile floor that 'rolls' like waves on an ocean) and the undeniable mastery that makes it possible to pack such dense (and meaningful) iconographic details into a compelling, clearly legible narrative."
+The painting was showcased in "Cheech Collects," the inaugural permanent collection exhibition of The Cheech Marin Center for Chicano Art, Culture & Industry in Riverside, Ca, where a reviewer called it an exhibition highlight.